mhorpheus/test/DFIR-Hotline.md

 ## Ad-hoc IR Requests
-X-Force IR Hotline numbers are publicly available and anyone, not only Clients having active subscription, can call it.
+XFIR Hotline numbers are publicly available and anyone, not only Clients having active subscription, can call it.
 The intention is to allow also non-IBM Clients to call and request assistance with so called "Ad-hoc IR request".
-In this concept, a Triage call is considered "for free" - we want to show X-Force IR expertise and what kind support a potential Client may receive, hoping that they will be satisfied and decide to proceed with IBM.
+In this concept, a Triage call is considered "for free" - we want to show XFIR expertise and what kind support a potential Client may receive, hoping that they will be satisfied and decide to proceed with IBM.

-During initial discussion with a Client representative when received a Hotline call, on-call person should explain that X-Force IR is more that happy to assist and offers immediately a Triage call to:
+During initial discussion with a Client representative when received a Hotline call, on-call person should explain that XFIR is more that happy to assist and offers immediately a Triage call to:
 - evaluate Client situation
 - present proposed approach
-It should be clearly explained, that if Client decides to engage X-Force IR to handle this incident, an Ad-hoc contract need to be signed with Ad-hoc hourly rate.
-X-Force IR will not proceed with any work beyond Triage call without signed contract.
+It should be clearly explained, that if Client decides to engage XFIR to handle this incident, an Ad-hoc contract need to be signed with Ad-hoc hourly rate.
+XFIR will not proceed with any work beyond Triage call without signed contract.

 On-call person should not engage into any discussion related to commercials details and hourly rates, as this should be handled by Sales team.
 Dedicated [process](DFIR-Triage-Scoping.md#Ad-hoc-Assistance-Request) should be initiated to sort out commercial part of the Ad-hoc request.